 Their armor is able to withstand a lot of damage, so it is relatively safe to transport your Commander this way.
 When they destroyed, all units inside go down with them as well.

 Ellysaw is an assault frigate.
 They are equipped with two light plasma cannons with decent range.
 They reside in the middle-ground between corvettes and destroyers.
 Their main use is defending against destroyers, as their range and speed allow them to outmaneuver the destroyers, though you need to use them in big numbers to pull that off.

 Cost-wise, you can make two Ellysaws for every destroyer, so it is a good investment for fighting against them.
 However, they get easily destroyed by submarines, against which they have no weapon.

-Ellysaws have a lower cost, but weaker armour and weapons than their CORTEX counterpart (Era).
+Ellysaws have a lower cost, but weaker armor and weapons than their CORTEX counterpart (Riptide).

-Lurker is a stealthy assault submarine.
+Eels are stealthy assault submarines.
 They are equipped with a powerful torpedo launcher that can deal lethal damage to structures and ships within seconds.
 However, they are also very vulnerable due to having low health.
 It is kind of a glass cannon.